Liouville field theory: Conformal Toda theory

 Liouville theory is the simplest example of a Toda field theory, associated to the $A_1$ Cartan matrix.
 More general conformal Toda theories can be viewed as generalizations of Liouville theory, whose Lagrangians involve several bosons rather than one boson $\varphi$, and whose symmetry algebras are W-algebras rather than the Virasoro algebra.

 Supersymmetric Liouville theory

 Liouville theory admits two different supersymmetric extensions called $\mathcal{N}=1$ supersymmetric Liouville theory and $\mathcal{N}=2$ supersymmetric Liouville theory.

 Relations with integrable models

 Sinh-Gordon model

 In flat space, the sinh-Gordon model is defined by the local action:

 The corresponding classical equation of motion is the sinh-Gordon equation.

 The model can be viewed as a perturbation of Liouville theory.
 The model's exact S-matrix is known in the weak coupling regime $0<b<1$, and it is formally invariant under $b\to b^{-1}$.
 However, it has been argued that the model itself is not invariant.

 Applications

 Liouville gravity

-In two dimensions, the Einstein equations reduce to Liouville's equation, so Liouville theory provides a quantum theory of gravity that is called Liouville gravity.
+In two dimensions, Liouville theory can be used to build a quantum theory of gravity called Liouville gravity.
 It should not be confused with the CGHS model or Jackiw–Teitelboim gravity.